ghorbanzade/watchdog/docs/Design.md

 to the daemon.

-Currently, the two watchdog components interact with each other through two named pipes (see next section for why we think this is a bad idea).
+Currently, the two watchdog components interact with each other through two named pipes (see the "Limitations" section for why we think this is a bad idea).
 The command-line tool uses one of the pipes, to submit *request messages* to the daemon, and a separate pipe to receive responses from the daemon.